Bitcoin-InnovationHub/home/ressources.md

 toc: true
 ---

-Contribute projects to the Bitcoin InnovationHub

-Projects will be implemented in this website by adding them to this GitHub Repository.

 ## Contribute a project

 You have to create your own GitHub repository for each individual project.
 Otherwise you can fork this repository, present your idea and create a Pull Request afterwards.